neutron-org/neutron-query-relayer/README.md

 ```

 The swagger specs can be taken from the Neutron [repo](https://github.com/neutron-org/neutron/blob/main/docs/static/openapi.yml) (you need to remove most of the generated specification).

+# Querying api server

+You can query relayer as an api.

+For example, to get list of unsuccessfully processed transactions:

+`go run ./cmd/neutron_query_relayer query unsuccessful-txs --url http://localhost:10001`